mattwaite/MathForBeginningReporters/math_and_data_for_beginning_reporting.md

 Let's pretend for a second that I'm taking a poll of a college class of 5 students on how much everyone makes per year.
 It's full of students, so the annual salaries are $8,000, $9,500, $7,200, $10,000 and $6,400.
 That makes the average annual income of these five students $8,220 (we'll talk about how to calculate the average in the next section).
 In our group of five students, given their incomes, $8,220 is pretty much in the middle.
 A student might make a little more, or a little less, but $8,220 is in the ballpark.

 But I teach at the University of Nebraska.
 And we love us some football.
 And surprise!
-Head Coach Bo Pelini visits class.
-He makes $2.875 million.
+Head Coach Mike Riley visits class.
+He makes $2.7 million.
 Per year.

-The average salary now? $486,016.
-And 67 cents.
+The average salary now? $456,850.
 Who feels average now?

 (This problem gets solved in a later section)